Skip to main content Skip to navigation

 Tribal Nation Building Leadership Program

-The Tribal Nation Building Program was developed in consultation with and upon the recommendation of the Native American Advisory Board to the President.
-The program was implemented fall 2013 and continues to grow and evolve as each year builds upon the prior year.
-Beginning fall 2021, the TNBL Program will be expanded to virtual course options so that students attending Vancouver, Tri-Cities, and Everett campus may enroll if eligible.
+The TNBL Program was developed in consultation with and upon the recommendation of the Native American Advisory Board to the WSU President.
+The program was first implemented in fall 2013 and continues to grow and evolve as each year builds upon the prior year.

 TNBL is based around four key components of Native student development and achievement: